 8. Monitor

-This stage involves gathering feedback from users and customers regarding features, functionality, performance, and business value to inform the planning of enhancements and new features for the next release.
+This final phase involves gathering feedback from users and customers regarding features, functionality, performance, and business value to inform the planning of enhancements and new features for the next release.
 It also includes reviewing any learnings and backlog items from operations activities, which can help developers proactively prevent known incidents from recurring.
 This is where the process “wraps around” to the planning phase, driving continuous improvement.

 What’s in the DevOps toolchain?